RightsDocketRightsDocket

 AnswerIt reviews your track information against a structured evidence and release-readiness workflow.

-ContextWe map your track against 56+ strict policy gates to check your metadata hygiene, human contribution disclosures, and AI tool rules.
+ContextWe map your track against official-source checks for metadata hygiene, human contribution disclosures, AI-tool rules, release-path notes, and provenance evidence.

 Why it mattersInstead of vague advice, RightsDocket shows what is documented, what is missing, and what record you may need next.